 In the final four weeks of your course, our placement team will begin matching your interests with employers — a process that will continue after graduation.
 With our dedicated training program on technical interviewing and becoming a star developer, we'll make sure you're ready!

-After graduating from the course, you will have the opportunity to show your projects to and interview with hiring employers at Fullstack's Hiring Day.
-Many students find developer positions directly from Hiring Day!
+After graduating from the course, you will have the opportunity to show your projects to and interview with hiring employers at Fullstack's Launch Day.
+Many students find developer positions directly from Launch Day!

 Build a portfolio of apps

-By the time you graduate from Flex Immersive, you will have four projects in your software engineering portfolio — including three web applications and a Tech Talk.
+By the time you graduate from Flex Immersive, you will have four projects in your software engineering portfolio — including three web applications and a Portfolio Enrichment Project, such as a blog post or a tech talk.
 All of your code will be on Github, which will be impressive to future employers.
 If you want some inspiration, check out some recent student projects below.

 On Campus -